MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/administrative-settings-opt-in-newyammer.md

 ## Enable the new Yammer as opt-in

-Selecting this option ensures that users in your organization are able to see the **New Yammer** toggle to opt into new Yammer from the classic Yammer experience.
+This option is the new default setting for your organization.
+This option ensures that users in your organization are able to see the **New Yammer** toggle to opt into new Yammer from the classic Yammer experience.

 ![New Yammer Opt-in Toggle](../media/yammer-optin-admin-settings.png)

 Users would be able to opt out of the new experience at any time, using the opt-out toggle.
-Users would be able to opt out of the new experience at any time, using the opt-out toggle.
 When users opt into the new experience, they will encounter an opt-in dialog box prompting them to opt into the new Yammer experience.
 When they click **Let’s Go**, it opts in the user.

 ![Meet the New Yammer dialog box](../media/yammer-preview-meet-new-yammer.png)